adam-ky/adam-ky/README.md

 </div>
 -->

----

 ### :technologist: About Me :
 Hello!
 I'm Adam, a third-year Computer Science undergraduate at the National University of Singapore (NUS).

-&nbsp; :telescope: Specialising in Software Engineering.
+&nbsp; :telescope: Specialising in Artificial Intelligence and Software Engineering.

-&nbsp; :seedling: Exploring technical content writing.
+&nbsp; :seedling: Aspiring tech entreprenuer

 &nbsp; :zap: Besides coding, I like to stay physically active, read books and hang out with friends.